 With a Republican majority in the Senate, despite opposition from many Democrats, the bill was able to move forward.

 In 2017, in the wake of outrage from families and health care providers, lawmakers restored around 20 percent of those cuts.

-Hundreds of people showed up to speak out on Senate Bill 6 at the state capitol.
+Last week, hundreds of people signed up to speak out against Senate Bill 3 and Senate Bill 6 at the Senate Committee on State Affairs.

 The Senate has for years backed vouchers only to have them soundly defeated in the House.